Recorded and released in the summer of 1992, All Evil is the

 use is pretty minimal.
 Again, some of these riffs really do sound very similar to Burzum.

-for a very calm and almost serene feeling.
+making for a very calm and almost serene feeling.
 One might even be reminded of certain passages from Viking-era Bathory.
-The song

-of "Into the Mighty Forest", yet this song does erupt with freezing cold fury, utilizing fast tremolo strumming and blast
+moments of "Into the Mighty Forest", yet this song does erupt with freezing cold fury, utilizing fast tremolo strumming and

-beats.
+blast beats.
 Satyricon never keeps the same pace for too long, as this slows down and becomes more mid-paced.
-Satyr's throat sounds
+Satyr's throat

 On this particular song, they seem to realize that keyboards are meant to accentuate the atmosphere, not to be the sole source